AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/export-smart-campaign-results-to-excel.md

 Export your smart campaign results to Excel for use outside of Marketo.

-1. In your smart campaign, click on **Results**&nbsp;and then the export icon at the bottom.
+1. In your smart campaign, click on **Results** and then the export icon at the bottom.

    ![](assets/exportexcel-hands.png)